James Taylor joined the IPA As Director of Communications and Freedom to Publish in January 2018.

 Parsapour is also the founder of Tehran Book Fair, Uncensored which is an annual book fair for Persian books published outside of Iran by independent publishers free of censorship.

 Trasvin Jittidecharak founded Silkworm Books in 1991 as an independent publisher of English-language books on Thailand and Southeast Asia.
 In 2005, Trasvin founded Mekong Press, later Mekong Press Foundation (2008), with financial support from the Rockefeller Foundation, to strengthen publishing in the Greater Mekong Subregion and establish a regional network of publishers.
 She successfully campaigned for Bangkok’s designation as UNESCO World Book Capital 2013, and was appointed to serve on the Bangkok World Book Capital steering committee as the international focal person for the Bangkok World Book Capital 2013.
 Trasvin became a member of the IPA’s Freedom to Publish Committee in 2008, and joined the IPA Executive Committee in 2012.

-Richard Charkin is President of the IPA and Executive Director of Bloomsbury Publishing Plc.
-As well as being responsible for Bloomsbury's worldwide publishing activities, he represents the IPA at the highest level.
+Richard Charkin is a former President of the IPA and Executive Director of Bloomsbury Publishing Plc.
+As well as being responsible for Bloomsbury's worldwide publishing activities, he represented the IPA at the highest level.
 He has held manifold senior posts at major publishing houses, including Macmillan, Oxford University Press and Reed Elsevier, and has led many other organizations, such as the UK Publishers Association and the Society of Bookmen.
 Richard has an MA in Natural Sciences from Trinity College, Cambridge; was a Supernumerary Fellow of Green College, Oxford; and attended the Advanced Management Program at Harvard Business School; and he is a Visiting Professor at the University of the Arts London.